WeAreBorgResistanceIsFutile/codeMRI/docs/implementation_plans/04_cross_language_support.md

-# Cross-Language Support Enhancement Plan
+# Cross-Language Support Implementation Plan

 ## Overview
-Extend support to all 7 target languages from the CodeWiki paper.
+Leverage the existing Node.js `ASTService` (Tree-sitter) to provide normalized, cross-language dependency analysis for the C# backend.

+## Current State
+- `codeMRI.ASTService` (Node.js) has dependencies for 7 languages (Python, Java, JS, TS, C, C++, C#).
+- `codeMRI.Core/Interfaces/IASTServiceClient.cs` exists.

+## Gaps to Address
+- **Unified Dependency Model:** The C# backend needs to normalize the raw AST data from Tree-sitter into a unified `depends_on` graph as described in the CodeWiki paper.
+- **Edge Normalization:** Explicitly mapping "Inherits", "Calls", "Imports" to a generic dependency graph for the decomposition algorithm.

 ## Implementation Steps

-### 1. Language Parsers
+### 1. AST Service Client (C#)
-- Implement Tree-sitter parsers
+- Implement `ASTServiceClient` to communicate with the Node.js service.
-- Add language-specific AST visitors
-- Create unified AST model
-- Add parser caching
+- **Endpoints:** Call `/parse` or `/analyze` on the Node.js service.

-### 2. Type System
+### 2. Unified Dependency Normalization
-- Implement cross-language type resolution
-- Add language bridge patterns
-- Create type mapping system
+- **Input:** Raw JSON AST/Dependency data from Node.js.
-- Add type inference
+- **Process:**
+    - Map language-specific constructs (e.g., Java `extends`, Python `import`, C# `using`) to a single `DependencyType.DependsOn`.
+    - Extract "Zero-In-Degree" components (Entry Points) as per the paper.

-### 3. Language Services
+### 3. Language-Specific Strategies
-- Add language-specific services
-- Implement code navigation
-- Add refactoring support
-- Create language detection

-### 4. Testing
-- Add language test suites
-- Implement parser validation
-- Add cross-language test cases
-- Create performance benchmarks
+- Define strategies for identifying "Modules" in each language:
+    - Python: Files/Directories.
+    - Java: Classes/Packages.
+    - C/C++: Header/Implementation files.

 ## Required Changes
-- Update `ASTService`
-- New project: `codeMRI.LanguageServices`
-- Add language support packages
-- New models: `LanguageMetadata`, `TypeMapping`
-- New interfaces: `ILanguageService`
+- **Files:** `codeMRI.Core/Services/EnhancedDependencyGraphService.cs` (to use the client), `codeMRI.Infrastructure/Services/ASTServiceClient.cs`.
+- **Node.js Service:** Ensure `codeMRI.ASTService` returns structured dependency data, not just raw ASTs.

 ## Expected Outcomes
-- Support for 7 programming languages
-- Consistent analysis across languages
-- Better code understanding

-## Integration Points
-- AST Service
-- Component Identification
-- Documentation Generation
+- A single, language-agnostic `DependencyGraph` object in C# that powers the `HierarchicalDecompositionService`.